Liceo classico: 2000s

 In 2008 there were about 280,000 students signed in the liceo classico (of which 70 percent were girls), placing this schooling curricula in fourth place (after liceo scientifico curricula, and technical and professional institutes).

 Moratti reform

+In secondary school there is a first two-year period and a second two-year period to which a further year is added.
+It is also possible to change majors without having to lose the years already passed and by just doing a small supplementary exam of the different subjects among the other majors (basic subjects such as: mathematics-history etc. go through the same stages for all majors).

+In all high schools the teaching of philosophy and the second community language was foreseen.
+In the articles 2 and 4 introduces school-work alternation, the discipline of which was dictated by Legislative Decree no. 15 April 2005.
+77, although not mandatory.

 Gelmini reform

 With the Gelmini reform of 2010 the previous traditional liceo classico curriculum, the experimentations and the assisted projects all merged into the new liceo classico curriculum, in force since 1 September 2010.
 The current course does not differ markedly from the previous one, established in 1952, but it contains a few minor improvements.
 The liceo classico has the following timetable: